integrity/integrity/README.md

 Thanks
 ------

-Thanks to the fellowing people for their feedbacks, ideas and patches :
+Thanks to the following people for their feedbacks, ideas and patches :

 * [James Adam][james]
 * [Elliott Cable][ec]